The approach of a milestone birthday is a reminder that, as life changes, so do your needs and circumstances.

 Now that you have a goal, keep increasing the percentage of your paycheck that you save for retirement.
 Make the increases so small they’re hardly noticeable.

-If you’re currently diverting 12 percent to a retirement account like a 401(k) or IRA, bump it up to 13 percent.
+If you’re currently diverting 12% to a retirement account like a 401(k) or IRA, bump it up to 13%.
 Six months later, give your retirement savings another tiny raise and keep it going until you are at your goal.
-Ditto if you’re saving 6 percent: Inch it up to 7 percent, and then onward.

 Whatever your goal, automate the deductions from your paycheck, so you never see the money until it’s safely in your retirement account.

 5. Social Security: On track for the max

 Social Security is likely to be a key source of income in your retirement.
 Go to the official government website and set up a Social Security account.
 Use it to estimate your future benefits at various retirement ages.

 Consider working longer if you need to increase your monthly payout — and learn about other things you can do now to maximize your payout.

 Many savers unknowingly pay far too much in mutual fund fees, losing up to hundreds of thousands of dollars they could have used in retirement.